sharduul/chalk/_drafts/2019-10-11-how-much-I-spend-per-month.md

 I consider myself lucky enough for finding a fantastic gym just downstairs at my work location.
 It is super reasonable - I pay $40, plus it gets me to work out more than ever because it is so close.

 My gym has all the fun goodies.
-I regularly do yoga, pilates, HIIT, Crossfit, and so much more.
+I regularly do Yoga, Pilates, HIIT, CrossFit, and so much more.
 I will be doing bungee-workout for the first time this weekend.
 I am super excited!

 Rest of the $40 goes towards protein and supplements.
 It is a part of my healthy routine and keeps me fit.
 Currently, I take two scoops of protein, one tablet of D-3, B-12, and fish oil each day.